dchao99/Chromaduino/README.md

 v8 David Chao (2018-09-12):
 * Use lincomatic's Colorduino Library https://github.com/dchao99/Colorduino
-* Use Adafruit’s standard 5x8font
+* Use Adafruit’s classic 5x8font
 * Allow one of the matrix's in the chain to become a master
 * Include a plasma morph routine in the demo library
 * Add a new master demo sketch that can display plasma over multiple matrix’s